 3 – Spend over $400 with Thrive.

 When you spend $400+ with Thrive (through me as your consultant), I will share my benefits with you!
-I will give you 10% of your order in additional free product and $100+ in additional 50% off product.
+I will give you 10% of your order in additional free products and $100+ in additional 50% off products.
 Just shoot me an email if you want to take advantage of this.

 4 – Shop the BIG sales!

-Thrive Life and Emergency Essentials both have big food storage sales each Black Friday, and Thrive has a 2nd one in each spring.
+Thrive Life and Emergency Essentials both have big food storage sales each Black Friday, and Thrive has the 2nd one each spring.
 Save up your money and then stock up during these times in order to stretch every dollar as far as you can.

 5 – Shop Emergency Essentials Group Buys